ciur/eugenci.com/README.md

-# eugenci.com

-Static page generated for eugenci.com.
+Static page for eugenci.com domain.

-Yes, I know that _site/* content should not be stored in repo!
+This static page was generated using [Jekyll](https://jekyllrb.com/) static generator.